National Park Splendour

 Enjoy the beauty of man-made Lake Powell this morning, here red rock spires and cliffs rise from the crystal blue depths.
 After a leisurely breakfast, depart to the Grand Canyon.
 The canyon offers spectacular vistas, majestic rock formations and experiences to savour for a lifetime.
 The myriad colours and constantly changing features include exquisite waterfalls, pools and the mighty Colorado River, as well as the often-photographed rock formations.

-Day 12 – Grand Canyon to Phoenix
+Day 12 – Phoenix / Scottsdale

 This morning, the journey continues through scenic Oak Creek Canyon to Sedona.
-Oak Creek Canyon is a spectacular 16-mile gorge with streams and waterfalls between sheer rock walls.
+Oak Creek Canyon is a spectacular 16 mile gorge with streams and waterfalls between sheer rock walls.
 Breathtaking in its red rock beauty, the Canyon with its clear perennial stream provides a strong contrast to Sedona’s red rocks.
 After lunch, continue to the Phoenix/Scottsdale area for a mid-afternoon arrival.

 Today, head west toward Los Angeles through desert country where you will encounter the exclusive resort town of Palm Springs.
 Situated in the shadow of the San Jacinto Peak, Palm Springs serves as a playground to the rich and famous; it brims with lush farming land and manicured golf courses which does not conform to the typical desert image.
 Stop here for lunch before continuing to Los Angeles.